fabriziocosta/GraphEmbed/README.md

 # GraphEmbed
 Compute a 2D embedding of a data matrix given supervised class information.

-Instances are materialized as nodes in a graph where edges connect the nearest neighbors.
-Additional invisible nodes are placed to represent the supervised classes and instances are linked to their respective classes.
+A discrete label for each instance is expected.
+A graph is built where nodes are instances and there exist two types of edges: the 'knn' edges and the 'k_shift' edges.
+A knn edge is an edge to the k-th nearest instance that has the same label.
+A k_shift edge is an edge to the k-th nearest instance that is denser and has a different label.
+The density is defined as the sum of the pairwise cosine similarity between an instance and all the other instances.
+The desired edge length is the euclidean distance between the instances.
+If the endpoints of an edge have the same label then the desired distance is divided by 1 + class_bias.
+A k-shift edge is deleted if at least one of the endpoints of is an outlier.
+Outlier nodes are defined as those instances that have no mutual k=knn_outlier neighbors.

-The final embedding is obtained using the spring layout algorithm presented in:
-Tomihisa Kamada, and Satoru Kawai.
-"An algorithm for drawing general undirected graphs."
-Information processing letters 31, no. 1 (1989): 7-15.
+Finally the embedding is computed as the 2D coordinates of the corresponding graph embedding using the force layout algorithm from Tomihisa Kamada, and Satoru Kawai.
+"An algorithm for drawing general undirected graphs.", Information processing letters 31, no. 1 (1989): 7-15.

 <p align="center"><img src="img/img.png"></p>